 Elements of a Job Discrimination Claim

-Once an employee proves that he or she belongs to any one of these protected categories, it’s necessary to prove that an employer took adverse action against the employee based on his membership in the protected category.
-Job discrimination laws cover a vast variety of situations.
-For instance, unlawful job discrimination could mean that the employer failed to promote an employee because of his race or fired someone because they refused to abide by a company dress code that violates religious principles.
+In short, once an employee proves that he or she belongs to any one of these protected categories, it’s necessary to prove that an employer took adverse action against the employee based on his membership in the protected category.

 Job Discrimination and Retaliation